mumonk/lizer/README.md

 # lizer
 text analysis program
-end goal is providing a text-analysis program that provides meaningful feedback to writers, editors, and even those who are just curious
+its end goal is to provide meaningful feedback on submitted documents to writers, editors, and even those who are just curious

 focus on longitudinal analysis and casual usability